iotivity/IoTivity-Getting-Started/gsg-gtk.md

    - Click to select the device listed in the left-hand pane, then click the Onboard button.

      The Select OTM (Ownership Transfer Method) dialog box pops up.

-   - Click OK in the Select OTM dialog box.
+   - Choose an onboarding security method (any should work) from the drop-down selector and click OK in the Select OTM dialog box.

      As device ownership is transferred, the Select OTM dialog box closes and is replaced by the Set Device Name dialog box.